 Li Xiaobo, Yang Zhiliang, Zhang Hongqi.
 Temporal Variations of the Power-Law Distribution of Low-Chromospheric Bright Points in a Solar Active Region[J].
-Astronomical Techniques and Instruments, 2017, 14(2): 135-149.
+Astronomical Research and Technology, 2017, 14(2): 135-149.

 Citation: Li Xiaobo, Yang Zhiliang, Zhang Hongqi.
 Temporal Variations of the Power-Law Distribution of Low-Chromospheric Bright Points in a Solar Active Region[J].
-Astronomical Techniques and Instruments, 2017, 14(2): 135-149.
+Astronomical Research and Technology, 2017, 14(2): 135-149.

 Temporal Variations of the Power-Law Distribution of Low-Chromospheric Bright Points in a Solar Active Region